 The first of the popular books were written nearby and JK Rowling found the names for many of her characters from the gravestones in this cemetery.

-The Writers’ Museum showcases manuscripts and various personal items from various renowned Scottish writers.
-It is appropriately just down the road from the National Library of Scotland.
+• The Writers’ Museum showcases manuscripts and various personal items from various renowned Scottish writers.
+It is just down the road from the National Library of Scotland.

-There is also the Museum of Childhood, which was the first museum in the world to be dedicated to the history of childhood with toys, games, and dolls, dating back to the 1800s.
+• The Museum of Childhood, was the first museum in the world to be dedicated to the history of childhood with toys, games, and dolls, dating back to the 1800s.

 If museums aren’t your thing, try the Scotch Whisky Experience instead.
 Featuring a barrel ride and the opportunity to get hands-on experience in the whisky-making process, this is the perfect opportunity to learn more about one of Scotland’s most popular exports.